 Semantic searches explained –

-When an Internet search engine bot examines a website and its associated pages in search of the material web surfers will be looking or the context of all possible queries and word relationships, it is engaging in a semantic search.
-Semantic searches are the process of the Internet search engine bot examining, analyzing and understanding the content on a webpage in the same way that a human would!
+When an Internet search engine bot examines a website and its associated pages in search of the material web surfers will be looking at or the context of all possible queries and word relationships, it is engaging in a semantic search.
+Semantic searches are the process of the Internet search engine bot examining, analyzing, and understanding the content on a webpage in the same way that a human would!

 Semantic searches in action –

 Suppose an Internet search engine bot looked at a website about evolution and examined its pages.
 Further suppose that it came across the following sentence: “Did you know that humans co-existed with other species of humans during the last ice age?”
-Suppose the second sentence said, “there were at least 10 of them in existence then!”
-The Internet search engine but would use human logic, inference, and connection of word relationships to understand that the second sentence referred to the different species of humans during the last ice age.
+Suppose the second sentence said, “There were at least 10 of them in existence then!”
+The Internet search engine would use human logic, inference, and connection of word relationships to understand that the second sentence referred to the different species of humans during the last ice age.
 The bot would then look for keywords and long phrases which would correspond to common queries surfers would enter into major search engines to ensure that the search engine results contained information that answered the initial queries and matched them as well

 But the magic of semantic searches does not end there!
-When Google’s search engine but uses the semantic search process, it is able to distinguish between the different people, places, and things the surfer is referring to when he or she initiates his or her initial search.
-The search engine bots analyze user search history, location, the user’s overall search history, and his or her variations in spelling certain keywords and long phrases.
-A good example which explains this would be if a user searches for different climatic regions in the world, and then types in the keyword ‘temperate’ after conducting 20 related searches.
+When Google’s search engine uses the semantic search process, it is able to distinguish between the different people, places, and things the surfer is referring to when he or she initiates his or her initial search.
+The Search engine bots analyze user search history, location, the user’s overall search history, and variations in spelling certain keywords and long phrases.
+A good example that explains this would be if a user searches for different climatic regions in the world, and then types in the keyword ‘temperate’ after conducting 20 related searches.
 The search engine bot would understand that the user wanted information regarding a certain type of climate returned and would look for the information accordingly.
 The search engine bot would connect the 20 previous searches on climate with the word ‘temperate’ and would know what to look for on web pages and sites.
 This search process gives search engine bots, which are in essence, artificial intelligence, human capabilities!

 The many steps involved in semantic searches –